Compliance Alert: ACA Reporting Requirements for 2026

 - Engage a qualified ACA reporting vendor or tax advisor if internal resources are insufficient.

-- File electronically by March 31, 2026, and retain copies of all filed forms for at least three years.
+- Verify current year deadlines with the IRS and file accordingly.
+Retain copies of all filed forms for at least three years.

 ACA reporting is a recurring annual obligation with meaningful penalty exposure.
-Employers who invest in careful data preparation and quality review will minimize their risk and avoid costly correction cycles.
+Employers who invest in careful data preparation and quality review will generally minimize their risk and avoid costly correction cycles.
+Employers should consult the IRS website or qualified counsel for the most current deadlines and requirements.

 This briefing is prepared by the AEA Editorial Team based on publicly available regulatory guidance, employment law developments, and employer-reported trends.
 Individual data from AEA members is never disclosed.
 All analysis reflects general observations and should not be treated as legal advice.
 Consult qualified counsel for guidance on specific situations.